 EACH MORNING, AS HOMES IN THE DALLAS SUBURB of McKinney empty out and residents head off to work and school, the Rasmussen residence transforms from a comfortable home into the headquarters of a thriving young business.
 A handful of employees of the Rasmussens' company, freshbenies, arrive and share coffee and fist bumps of encouragement around the kitchen table.
 Then it's off to their "offices"—converted bedrooms, for the most part—for another day on the front lines of American entrepreneurship.

-This is the hectic but very fulfilling world of Heidi and Reid Rasmussen, who six years ago started a company offering savings on health-related services ranging from doctor visits and medical procedures to vision and dental needs.
+This is the hectic but very fulfilling world of Heidi and Reid Rasmussen, who seven years ago started a company that offers savings on health-related services ranging from telehealth doctor visits and medical procedures to vision and dental needs.
 Not long before, the Rasmussens had been on a very different path, with corporate jobs that they had envisioned would carry them to a comfortable retirement.
 Then everything changed.

 Thinking About Starting Your Own Business?

 In this video, the Rasmussens offer practical advice for other would-be entrepreneurs

 First, Reid left a secure job in the insurance industry.
 He had tried to interest his employers in an idea for helping people to better manage their health-care expenses.
 When the company declined the idea, Reid took it and struck out on his own.
 If his venture flopped, the Rasmussens figured, they could always rely on Heidi's salary as vice president for a major national retailer, where she'd worked all her adult life.
 Then, two and a half years later, Heidi's job was eliminated as part of a massive layoff.